compose/transporter/adaptor/elasticsearch/README.md

   "timeout": "10s" // optional, defaults to 30s
-  "aws_access_key": "XXX" // optional, used for signing requests to AWS Elasticsearch service "aws_access_secret": "XXX" // optional, used for signing requests to AWS Elasticsearch service })
+  "aws_access_key": "XXX" // optional, used for signing requests to AWS Elasticsearch service "aws_access_secret": "XXX" // optional, used for signing requests to AWS Elasticsearch service "parentID": "elastic_parent" // optional, used for specifying parent-child relationships })
 ```

+### Parent-Child Relationships

+*Note*
+Only Elasticsearch 5.x is being supported at the moment.

+If you have parent-child relationships in your data, specify `parentID` in the configs.

+Be sure to add your [parent-child mapping](https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child-mapping.html) and make sure that your elasticsearch `_id` in your parent corresponds with the `parentID` that you specified in your configs.